1andresito/Prospectr/README.md

 ```

 ## Building a new release

-This repo uses GitHub Actions to build the Windows and Mac executables
+This repo uses GitHub Actions to build the Windows and Mac executable automatically.

-automatically.
 To publish a new version:

 1. Commit your changes.